thiagolima-bm/magento2_simpleApi/README.md

 -------------------------
 Install using composer by adding to your composer file using commands:

+1. create a folder at magento's root folder called "acmodules"
-1. extract the extension
+2. extract the extension inside the folder "acmodules/simpleapi"
-2. update composer.json
+3. update Magento's composer.json file with the following

     2.1 add require